Search

 Computer vision applied to fish tracking, detecting, and monitoring within an aquarium. – Source

 Fish counting is still a rudimentary process in many fisheries.
-Computer vision based systems provide a cost-efficient method for counting fish with deep learning.
+Computer vision-based systems provide a cost-efficient method for counting fish with deep learning.
 Automatic fish counting reduces costs, helps to boost production, and increases labor availability.
-For example, computer vision has been used for automatic live fingerlings counting.
+For example, computer vision has been used for automatic live fingerling counting.

 Related novel use cases for aquaculture enterprises involve analyzing the integrity and safety of fishing nets with deep learning machine learning technology.